Showing posts with label granddaugher. Show all posts

 Miss Nari New Orleans, La

-The historic towboat M/V Miss Nari is named for Mrs. Narcissa “Nari” Conrad, the late wife of Eddy Conrad, the CEO of RiverBarge Excursions Lines.
-Miss Nari is the only river towboat in America with a twin propulsion 3,000 horsepower Z Peller 360-degree unit, which can completely turn the entire tow in place.
+The historic towboat M/V Miss Nari is named for Mrs. Narcissa "Nari" Conrad, the late wife of Eddy Conrad, the CEO of RiverBarge Excursions Lines.
+Miss Nari is the only river towboat in America with a twin propulsion 3,000-horsepower Z Peller 360-degree unit, which can completely turn the entire tow in place.
 The Miss Nari was built in 1951 and started her career in the Delta Cities.
-If you check your history, on September 13, 1970, the Delta Cities’ tow of gasoline-filled barges broke loose crashing into the Port Arthur Bridge.
+If you check your history, on September 13, 1970, the tow of gasoline-filled barges from the Delta Cities broke loose and crashed into the Port Arthur Bridge.
 The barges, the bridge, and the Delta Cities were engulfed in flames.
 The Delta Cities suffered severe fire damage and remained out of service for years.
-She became known as “the Hulk” for some time as she lay dormant.
-Today the newly equipped and refurbished Miss Nari still shows the scares of this tragedy with heat-warped decks.
-The Miss Nari pushes the barges along at speeds of 9 to 10 miles per hour although faster speeds can be achieved depending on river currents and conditions.
+She became known as "the Hulk" for some time as she lay dormant.
+Today, the newly equipped and refurbished Miss Nari still bears the scars of this tragedy, as evidenced by the heat-warping of its decks.
+Miss Nari pushes the barges at 9 to 10 miles per hour, though faster speeds can be achieved depending on river currents and conditions.

 We could also hear the sounds of the traffic as it crossed the Tennessee River on the O'Neal Bridge.

-Busting traffic on O'neal Bridge
+Busting traffic on O'Neal Bridge

 Thursday, May 28, 2015